Hildebrand Law, P.C. mobile logo

 Tue 6th Feb, 2018 Arizona Estate Planning Attorneys

-In this case, the father appeals from the superior court’s order establishing child support and judgment as to child support arrears.
+The Court stated in this case father appeals from the superior court’s order establishing child support and judgment as to child support arrears.
 Finding the superior court had subject matter jurisdiction to establish child support, we affirm.

 U.S. News and World Report Votes Hildebrand Law, PC Best Law Firms for 2020 2021 2022 2023